MoralisWeb3/docs/docs/01-web3-data-api/evm/nft-api/05-NFT Metadata/metadata-normalization.md

 Through our [NFT APIs](/web3-data-api/evm/nft-api), you have the option to receive either a [normalized or non-normalized NFT metadata](/web3-data-api/evm/normalized-vs-non-normalized-metadata).

-To use this feature, simply set `normalizedMetadata` parameter to `true`.
+To use this feature, simply set `normalizeMetadata` parameter to `true`.

 ```javascript
 import Moralis from "moralis";